 Prices are subject to change based on availability and insurance coverage and all costs are subject to change.

 Interferon Gamma Release Assay (QFT)

-The blood test is currently $80, which is refundable if you have UHCSR Student Insurance.
+The charges will be refundable if you have UHCSR Student Insurance.

 - If the QFT test is positive, a chest X-ray is required to rule out active Tuberculosis disease.
-The cost of the X-ray is $60 and is refundable if you have UHCSR Student Insurance.
+The cost of the X-ray is refundable if you have UHCSR Student Insurance.

 TB Skin Test

 A Mantoux TB skin test can be administered any day but Thursday.
 You must return to Student Health Services within 48 to 72 hours after receiving your test for the test to be read.
 There may be times (before holidays, etc.), when Student Health cannot administer this test.